2025-04-17

 Chris is comfortable navigating the many different arenas of workplace law: all levels of provincial and federal court, the Labour Relations (BC) and Canada Industrial Relations Board and administrative tribunals such as the Human Rights Tribunal, Employment Standards Tribunal, Workers Compensation Appeal Tribunal (WCAT), and Social Security Tribunal.
 Chris has also successfully challenged administrative decisions through judicial reviews and appeals.

 Chris is a strong believer in community and giving back to the profession.
-He serves as the President of the Greater Langley Chamber of Commerce and on the Policy Review Committee of the BC Chamber.
-He is also the Chair on the Executive of the Employment Law Section of the Canadian Bar Association BC.
+He served as the President of the Greater Langley Chamber of Commerce from 2023 to 2025 and is now the Past President.
+He also serves on the Policy Review Committee of the BC Chamber.
+He is the former Chair of the Executive of the Employment Law Section of the Canadian Bar Association BC.
 He is regularly sought after for speaking engagements and seminars.

 Meet Mike Weiler, a seasoned legal professional serving as senior counsel in the Employment & Labour Group at KSW Lawyers (Kane Shannon Weiler LLP).
 With over 45 years of dedicated practice in employment, labour, and human rights law, Mike brings a wealth of expertise to the table.
 His specialization includes labor law, providing invaluable assistance to unionized employers in Labour Relations and Union Advice.
 Mike's extensive experience extends to areas such as governance, shareholders' rights, and corporate defenses.
 Throughout his distinguished career, he has represented a diverse range of clients, including employers, management, executives, and senior employees.